 Claudia reached out to two of her contacts in the London office for more information.
 The first, in human resources, told her about a relocation package for expatriates that Claudia resolved to ask Giles about.
 Her second contact revealed that Giles was under some pressure to consider Claudia for the job; she encouraged Claudia to take a collaborative approach in her negotiations with him—to connect what she needed (package and support) to what was good for Giles’s division (serving the clients).
 The inside information gave Claudia confidence by making her feel that the issues she needed to negotiate with Giles were legitimate.

-Bringing a reluctant party to the table
+Job negotiation advice for bringing a reluctant party to the table

 Once you feel legitimate about asking for more, thanks to thorough preparation, you’re ready to negotiate.